niklasknoell/Microsat-gps-sim/README.md

 - recompile gps-sdr-sim for longer runtimes (done locally, need to check on the machine in the lab) (Niklas)
 - run the sdr to gnss receiver and record output in NMEA format (Maurits)
 - parse NMEA format (Maurits)
-- run the sdr to gnss receiver and record output in binary format (Maurits,Mattias?)
+- run the sdr to gnss receiver and record output in binary format (Maurits)
-- parse binary format (Maurits,Mattias?)
+- parse binary format (Maurits)
 - write analysis program to compare trajectory input and gnss receiver output, i.e. quantify error (Bas)
-- sensitivity analysis to min. elevation angle, ionospheric correction, clock correction, ....., others (Mattias?)
+- sensitivity analysis to min. elevation angle, ionospheric correction, clock correction, ....., others (Mattias)

 ## Create trajectory in csv based on TLE